graydenshand/eks_jupyterhub/README.md

 # eks_jupyterhub

-An example JupyterHub deployment on EKS.
+An example Jupyterhub deployment on EKS.

 For full details on configuration options and security best practices, please refer to the [Jupyterhub on Kubernetes documentation](https://z2jh.jupyter.org/en/stable/index.html).